PhaserEditor2D/PhaserEditor/docs/v2/workbench.rst

 This view is a recent concept in |PhaserEditor|_.
 Its purpose is to provide, in a visual and clean way,  the different building blocks needed to create the objects in the active editor.
 So you can drag a block and drop it on the editor.

 When an editor is activated, the **Blocks view** request to it all the elements (blocks) that can be used to create the objects in the editor.
-Not all the editors adapts to the **Blocks view**.
-Actually, at this moment only two editors provides building blocks: the `Scene Editor <scene-editor.html#building-blocks>`_ and the `Animations Editor <animations-editor.html#building-blocks>`_.
+Not all the editors adapt to the **Blocks view**.
+Actually, at this moment only two editors provide building blocks: the `Scene Editor <scene-editor.html#building-blocks>`_ and the `Animations Editor <animations-editor.html#building-blocks>`_.

 The content in the **Blocks view** could be nested.
 It can show **terminal** and **no-terminal** elements.
 In the next image, it shows the blocks of a Scene Editor, note the texture atlas ``atlas-props`` **no-terminal** block can be expanded/collapsed and shows the atlas frames.

 .. image:: images/workbench/blocks-view.png
    :alt: Blocks view.

 Blocks can be painted with a solid background.
-Its color depends on the active editor interests, but usually the same color is assigned to blocks of the same "type".
+Its color depends on the active editor interests, but usually, the same color is assigned to blocks of the same "type".

 Active project
 --------------